-- 1. A student may be screened by a school nurse if lice or nits are suspected.
-Parents/guardians will be notified of live lice or evidence of lice (nits).
-Parents will be required to pick up their student(s) from school. - 2.
-Student(s) may return to school with proof of treatment with a pediculicide (receipt of purchase, prescription).
+- 1. Notification to parent/guardian of live lice or evidence of lice (nits).
+Parents will be required to pick up their student from school. - 2.
+Exclusion of student, until proof of treatment with a pediculicide (receipt of purchase, prescription).
 Schools will also exclude students with lice eggs (nits) following the first treatment until eggs are removed.
-Parents/guardians should wash all bedding, coats, hats, combs and brushes in hot water and treat carpets, sofas, etc. - 3.
-Student(s) may return to school after initial treatment, as long as nits are not present. - 4.
-On return to school, the student must enter through the front office and be escorted to the Health Room to be cleared by the school nurse before returning to class. - 5.
-It is recommended that students receive a second treatment seven days after the initial treatment. - 6.
-The school designee will send notification to parents/guardians to inspect their children at home when three or more cases have been discovered in a grade level. - 7.
-If there is a sibling at High Point Academy, parents must notify the school to ensure the child is inspected by a school designee.
+Parent/guardians also should wash all bedding, coats, hats, combs and brushes in hot water and treat carpets, sofas, etc. - 3.
+Students may return to school after initial treatment, as long as nits are not present.
+You will need to bring the student into the nurse's office, with proof of treatment, and the student will need to be cleared by the school nurse before they can go to class - 4.
+It is recommended that students receive a second treatment after the initial treatment. - 5.
+Notify school if there is a sibling at High Point Academy, so that the child can be inspected by the school designee.